SOUTH WEST FRANCE:

 Nord-Pas-De-Calais and Picardie have never really created enthusiasm in the tourism field but they have much history.
 In deepest Picardie for example you can find the impressive medieval castle of Coucy-le-Chateau, and sites of famous medieval battles like Crecy and Agincourt.
 While up in Pas de Calais memories of the First World War are conjured up in names like Dunkirk and Flanders.

 Despite the industrial feel of much the region, especially around Flanders and Artois, there are areas of very nice countryside too.
-By the rivers of Pas de Calais or the huge open fields of Picardy you can find some nice farmstays in traditional, deeply rural, areas that feel a world away from the industrial hustle of Dunkirk or Calais.
+By the rivers of Pas de Calais or the huge open fields of Picardy you can find some nice farmstays and gites in traditional, deeply rural, areas that feel a world away from the industrial hustle of Dunkirk or Calais.

 Our Recommended Farmstays in Northern France: Farmstays/Northern-France